 The first thing to know about Gidget Grows Up is that it is very well cast.
 Karen Valentine, in particular, is a terrific Gidget.
 She plays the role with a perky enthusiasm that’s very similar to young Sally Field’s.
 When this film first aired on December 30, 1969, Valentine had just begun her run on Room 222 as bumbling student teacher Alice Johnson, another character known for being perky.
 (I’m going to have to look up some synonyms for “perky” in the thesaurus to get through this post.)

 I’ve always enjoyed how Valentine brings comic relief to Room 222’s opening credits.
-I prefer the original credits, because I love seeing Mr. Dixon getting out of his red sports car and Principal Kaufman pulling up into his “Principal Only” space.
+The original credits are my favorite, because I love seeing Mr. Dixon getting out of his red sports car and Principal Kaufman pulling up into his “Principal Only” space.
 (The principal is played by Michael Constantine, who later played the father in My Big Fat Greek Wedding who sprayed Windex on everything.)
 In this version, Valentine pauses in the doorway of a bus, and the doors close on her.
 Oh, Karen!
 In the second version, she clumsily drops a big stack of books she’s carrying while Principal Kaufman, Mr. Dixon, and Miss McIntyre smile and shake their heads at her endearing klutziness.
 Not one of them helps her pick up the books.

 Apparently Valentine is clumsy in real life.
 According to a 1972 story in the Santa Fe New Mexican, “She was the last of five contestants to try for the role of Alice Johnson.
 Unlike the other girls, who appeared chic and efficient, Karen fumbled for a chair, dropped her purse, and as she made a grab for it, lost her glasses, which had been perched on top of her head.
 As she stopped to retrieve them, the script slid off her lap.
 Producer Reynolds was delighted!
 ‘You’re exactly what I am looking for,’ he told her.”